The basics of Consumer Loans

 Loan amount of $10,000 with a 5-year term

 As for the interest rate, it’s important to shop around.
 Some lenders may give you a lower rate than others.
 In general, the shorter the term, the lower the total interest paid.

 By getting a 5% interest rate vs. 15%, this borrower would save over $3,000 interest over five years!

 Note: Always try to get a loan with the lowest interest rate you can.
 Remember: a strong credit score may help you qualify for a lower interest rate.

-A cosigner (also known as a co-borrower), is someone who assumes equal liability with the primary borrower for the repayment of a loan.
-If you’re considering cosigning a loan, consider the following advice from the Federal Trade Commission (FTC):
+A co-signer (also known as a co-borrower) is someone who assumes equal liability with the primary borrower for the repayment of a loan.
+If you’re considering co-signing a loan, consider the following:

-Studies of certain types of lenders show that for cosigned loans that go into default, as many as three out of four cosigners are asked to repay the loan.
-When you’re asked to cosign, you’re being asked to take a risk that a professional lender won’t take.
-If the borrower met the criteria, the lender wouldn’t require a cosigner.
+In some cases, co-signed loans that go into default, as many as three out of four co-signers are asked to repay the loan.
+If you’re asked to co-sign, you’re being asked to take a risk that a professional lender won’t take.
+Remember that if the borrower met the loan criteria, the lender wouldn’t require a co-signer.

-In most states, if you cosign and your friend or relative misses a payment, the lender can immediately collect from you without first pursuing the borrower.
-In addition, the amount you owe may be increased— by late charges or by attorneys’ fees—if the lender decides to sue to collect.
-If the lender wins the case, your wages and property may be taken.
+In most states, if you co-sign and your friend or relative misses a payment, the lender can immediately collect from you.
+Also, the lender could decide to sue to collect.
+If they win the case, your wages and property may be taken.

 - Be sure you can afford to pay the loan.
-If you’re asked to pay and can’t, you could be sued or your credit rating could be damaged.
+If you’re asked to pay and can’t, you could lose property, be sued or your credit rating could be damaged.

 - Even if you’re not asked to repay the debt, your liability for the loan may keep you from getting other credit because creditors will consider the cosigned loan as one of your obligations.